How to speed up a slow computer

 Make sure all your software is up to date.
 This includes web browsers, applications, drivers for devices such as printers and, most importantly, Windows itself, as Microsoft issues regular updates to plug security holes or fix glitches in the operating system.
 And if you're weighing up a move to Windows 10, take a look at our Windows 10 review to see whether it's worth it.

-Regularly defrag your hard drive
+Should you defrag your hard drive?

-When your PC saves a large file to the hard drive, it breaks it into smaller pieces and stores them across several locations.
-As these files accumulate, the hard drive takes longer to access them.
-Disk defragmenter tools, such as the one included in Windows, reorganise this data in a more logical fashion, so your computer performs quicker.
+Traditionally, when a PC saved a large file to the hard drive, it would break it into smaller pieces and store them across several locations.
+As these files accumulated, the hard drive would take longer to access them.
+This gave rise to 'defragging' software, which would, effectively, put the files back together in a more logical order, giving your PC a speed boost.

+However, with the advent of Windows 10 (and Windows 8/8.1 before it), it simply isn't necessary to run defragging software on your computer.
+Windows handles data much more intelligently these days.
+Mac users shouldn't need to defrag at all.

+If you're still running Windows 7 (or older), you may get a small speed boost by defragging your hard drive.

 If you have a solid-state drive (SSD) this process won't be necessary, as Windows will automatically do it for you from time to time in the background.
 It's widely recommended that you don't defrag an SSD yourself.